-Millbrae Elementary School District is committed to maintaining a learning and working environment free from sexual harassment.
-Any student who engages in sexual harassment of anyone in or from the district, including another student or employee, maybe subject to disciplinary action up to and including expulsion.
+The Millbrae Elementary School District is committed to maintaining a learning and working environment that is free from sexual harassment.
+Any student who engages in sexual harassment of anyone in or from the district may be subject to disciplinary action up to and including expulsion.
 Any employee who permits, engages in, or fails to report sexual harassment shall be subject to disciplinary action up to and including dismissal.
-To report incidences of sexual harassment, please contact your student's principal.
-(E.C.
-48980 (g)(1) and E.C.
-231.5)
+For a copy of the district's sexual harassment policy or to report incidences of sexual harassment, please contact your students principal.